Dasfax3034/Dasfax3034/README.md

 - 💞️ I’m looking to collaborate on VirtualCook, a beta project of me and my team
 - 📫 How to reach me : ad.olf.hit.ler.39.45.staline@gmail.com , It's not a joke, It's polyglot
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm 3 years old, and I'm French
+- ⚡ Fun fact: I'm 3 years old, and I'm a French guy

 <!---
 Dasfax3034/Dasfax3034 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.